OnionIoT/Onion-Sensor-Server/README.md

       * If the target device has a `writeable: false` setting, do NOT delete the device!
       * The target device is to specified by the `deviceId` from the request body
       * Use [array].findIndex function to find which device should be removed
-    * Add a `writeable: false` setting to the Onion HQ device
+    * Add a `writeable: false` setting to the Onion HQ device~~
-  * Front-End:
+  * Front-End \*:
-    * Add a 'X' to the top of each device card, when it's clicked, trigger the DELETE /device endpoint with the deviceId as the body
+    * change delete button to X, when it's clicked, trigger the DELETE /device endpoint with the deviceId as the body
-  * Code-Clean-up:
+  * ~~Code-Clean-up:
-    * Change the `POST /add` end-point to `POST /device` on the front-end and back-end
+    * Change the `POST /add` end-point to `POST /device` on the front-end and back-end~~
+* Comment server side and front-end js code